f37/f37.github.io/projects/predmain/index.md

 ---
 title: projects
-author: Florens Greßner
+author: Florens Greßner, Oswald Berthold
 mathjax: true
 ---

 ## Predictive maintainance
+team Osflow

-A system that knows when its about to crushs.
+A system that knows when its about to crashs.
 Our prototype reached a 4 minutes prediction horizont.

 ![predmain](./sketch.jpg)